 In the labs, I learned that separating the program into source files and having a header file as an interface instead of putting all functions in the main file was a good way to segment the work and help with debugging.
-When I experienced issues with a new part of code, I’d added it was easier for me to see the general location of the problem.
+When I experienced issues with a new part of code I had added it was easier for me to see the general location of the problem.

 Most of the testing conducted was the use of flags manifested as “printf()” statements inserted at key points in the function (just after a for loop or a function from another source file).
-I also implemented a “cityDisplay()” function which isn’t used in program’s operation but it allowed me to debug the import functions and how they were transferring the data into the provided double linked lists.
+I also implemented a “cityDisplay()” function which isn’t used in program’s operation but it allowed me to debug the import functions and how they were transferring the data into the relevant double linked lists.

 In terms of things I should have done to make the program better, I would say that I should have implemented a function that could display negative cycle information to the user.
-I also should have included more code to deal with bad inputs as I imagine it would crash if they weren’t what I’d programmed the functions to receive in some cases.
+I also should have included more code to deal with bad inputs as I imagine it would crash if they were not what I had programmed the functions to receive in some cases.

 Shown below is the imported energy file (figure 1) and the output (figure 2).